Jalle19/eda-modbus-bridge/docs/CONNECTION.md

 If your RS-485 device has a ground terminal, connect the yellow wire to that.

 3. Connect the 4P4C connector to the Freeway port on the Enervent computer board.

+## Troubleshooting

+If you have connected everything but the software is unable to read anything from the ventilation unit (usually manifests as various timeouts), try reversing the A and B (sometimes called RX and TX or + and -).